krisleech/axe/README.md

 * `logger` is the logger for this handler, if not specified the default application logger is used.
 * `delay` the number of seconds to pause between batches of messages
-* `retries` the number of time the handler will be retried when an error occurs.
+* `retries` the number of times the handler will be retried when an error occurs.

 If you need to use multiple parsers, e.g. for decompression, you can pass